 Through her, I embarked on the journey to becoming a man.
 We would soon get married and I started to slowly recognize my potential.
 I left a high paying position with a company and went back to school, where I was able to earn my bachelors degree.
 This is where I also started to get the taste for journalism.
 I felt cured of all my pain during this time, accomplishments have a way of hiding pain though.
 I consumed knowledge about my major, political science and dived into new age literature.
 I came to Bangladesh to do my thesis and returned to California to defend it, and then jumped back on a plane and that is where my Bangladesh story starts.

 When I arrived in Bangladesh, I was optimistic.
 My ex-wife and I were finally reunited together.
 We both had been finishing up school on two separate coasts in the US.
 I felt as if I had become spiritually strong and could face anything, what a facade that was.
 I quickly found myself frustrated trying to find a job and start a career and my ex-wife was also fighting her own personal demons.
 We had grown apart because of the distance and the life experiences that we had gone through separately over the last two years.
-Eventually, we started working together, what should seem as the perfect situation was affected by our perceptions.
+Eventually, we started working together, which should seem as the perfect situation was affected by our perceptions.
 Though I can only speak for myself.

-In the beginning of this piece, I said, “My stay in Bangladesh had opened up wounds.”
+At the beginning of this piece, I said, “My stay in Bangladesh had opened up wounds.”
 Holy fucking shit did my wounds opened up, they were now gaping wounds.
 The issues with personal identity, my religion, my relationship with my parents and my ex-wife, and my professional direction sent me into a downward spiral.
 I was so blinded by my pain that I could not see the blessings in front of me at the time.
 Here I was in my fatherland, my second home, getting the experiences of a lifetime and being given the opportunity to see my work being thrown on publications like CNN and Vice, a journalist dream.
 I could not see the blessings in it.
 All I could do was say how I much I hated Bangladesh, how disgusted I was with the country.
 I was confrontational with everyone and in hindsight, I knew I was not grateful for having anyone in my life, I hated myself but could not admit it.
 I had regressed back to the little boy again, thinking it was me against the world.

 I was exposed to different parts of Bangladesh for different stories that we did together.
 I saw how poverty, abuse, negligence, and power is destructive.
-Instead of recognizing the power in me to be a voice for these people, I just wanted to run back to California and get back to my same habits of numbing myself and being angry.
+Instead of recognizing the power in me to be a voice for these people, I just wanted to run back to California and get back to the same habits of numbing myself and being angry.

 Instead, I had to go to Thailand and have my palm read.
 What a way to complicate life even more.
 If I haven’t lost you, thank you for sticking with me.